 If you think you are near to foreclosure on your house, you can take steps to avoid the foreclosure.
 The Missouri Bar has published a brochure with valuable information for you.
 Click on the document below to open the brochure.

-By Paul Adler Published: Nov.
+Published: Nov.
 17, 2021

 The Legal Services of Eastern Missouri (LSEM) maintains informational materials on their website regarding the Centers for Disease Control & Prevention's anti-eviction moratorium order.
 For more information go to: